aekazakov/WurmMapUploader/README.md

 RANDOMIZE_BUSH_AGE: generates bushes with random age.
 If set to false, all bushes will have age YOUNG_THREE

 RANDOMIZE_GRASS_GROWTH_STAGE: generates grass tiles with random growth stage.
 If set to false, all grass tiles will have growth stage MEDIUM

+RANDOMIZE_FLOWER_TYPES: if true, random flower types will be set on grass tiles.
+If set to false, flower types will be set according to color codes in terrain map.

+Flower types data may not be exported and not shown on dumps.
+DO NOT OVERWRITE your terrain map with flower types data, it cannot be recovered from the exported terrain map.

 flowersDensity: sets % of grass tiles with flowers